angular/tsickle/README.md

   `clang-format`,
 - `yarn test` runs unit tests, e2e tests and checks the source code formatting.

+### TypeScript AST help

+https://astexplorer.net/ and https://ts-ast-viewer.com/ are convenient tools to visualize and inspect a TypeScript AST.

 ### Debugging

 You can debug tests by using `bazel run` and passing `--node_options=--inspect`